 - Data availability statement

 The abstract should be placed on a separate page after the title page.
 It should be informative and self explanatory.
-It should briefly present the topic with background, study location and period, objectives, methodologies, major findings and conclusion.
-It should be 100-200 words in length.
-Abstract should be written in past tense; complete sentences, active verbs, and the third person should be used.
+It should briefly present the topic with background, objectives, methodologies, major findings and conclusion.
+Please note that abstract of a submission without covering these points will not be considered for further processing.
+Abstract should be 100-200 words in length and written in past tense; complete sentences, active verbs, and the third person should be used.
 Any citation of literature and abbreviations should be avoided.
 Standard nomenclature should be used.

-Following the abstract, 3-7 key words, separated by semi colons, should be listed.
+Following the abstract, 3-7 keywords in alphabetical order, separated by semi colons, should be listed.

 It should start from a new page.
 It should provide a clear statement of the problem, the relevant literature on the subject and the proposed approach.
 It should be understandable to wide range of academicians and researchers around the world.